-- 11. On the project site and within 200 feet of the tower authorized herein, no trees shall be cut, culled, trimmed, pruned or otherwise removed from the project site without prior Agency review and approval in the form of a new or amended permit or letter of permit compliance, except for (a) those four trees proposed to be removed on Sheet C-102 of the Tower Plans and (b) the removal of dead or diseased vegetation, rotten or damaged trees, or any other vegetation that presents a safety or health hazard. - 12.
+- 11. On the project site and within 200 feet of the tower authorized herein, no trees shall be cut, culled, trimmed, pruned or otherwise removed from the project site without prior Agency review and approval in the form of a new or amended permit or letter of permit compliance, except for (a) those four trees greater than 8 inches dbh proposed to be removed on Sheet C-102 of the Tower Plans, (b) smaller trees and brush to be removed in the area of proposed improvements as shown on Sheet C-102 of the Tower Plans, and (c) the removal of dead or diseased vegetation, rotten or damaged trees, or any other vegetation that presents a safety or health hazard. - 12.
 If a natural cause such as blow-down, ice storm, fire, disease or another event beyond the control of the operator of the tower and/or the antennas authorized herein results in the complete or partial loss of the vegetation that provides the screening and/or backdrop for the tower, its antennas, and equipment shelter, then Franklin County, or its successors and assigns, shall within six months, present a plan for Agency approval intended to achieve compliance with the Agency's "Policy on Agency Review of Proposals for New Telecommunications Towers and Other Tall Structures in the Adirondack Park."
 The plan shall describe a program of re-vegetation and/or re-design intended to achieve compliance within 10 years, or relocation to an alternate compliant site within two years.
 Approval of the plan may be in the form of a letter of permit compliance, or a new or amended permit.